 - A. Child care: The caseworker may authorize child care reimbursement for persons for a period not to exceed 30 days.
 All other child care shall be authorized by CYFD.
 The caseworker shall authorize child care in compliance with CYFD program requirements and standards.
-Child care payments shall not be paid for with federal TANF funds and shall not count towards the TANF term limits. - B. Transportation: [There are two types of payments issued for transportation costs: advance and standard reimbursement.]
-NMW participants may receive a standard transportation reimbursement.
+Child care payments shall not be paid for with federal TANF funds and shall not count towards the TANF term limits. - B. Transportation: NMW participants may receive a standard transportation reimbursement.

-(1) Advance:
+(1) Reimbursement: